rohan-hitchcock/RohanHitchcock.github.io/amsi-vrs.md

 title: AMSI Vacation Research Scholarship
 project: true
 katex: true
+excerpt: In the summer of 2019/2020 I completed a six week research project at the University of Western Australia looking at the exceptional groups of type E6.
 ---

 In the summer of 2019/2020 I completed a six week research project at the